LordZardeck/lordzardeck.github.io/about/index.md

 <div></div>

 Learn how to play the game of Redemption.
 Read stratigies used by other players and familarize yourself with common deck styles.
-Also, take the entire course and pass the final…

 Sole Developer